The Value Realization Collaborative with John Falk

 • Identify which community goals they're uniquely positioned to support

-• Move beyond demographic data to understand genuine community goals
+• Move beyond demographic data to understand genuine community needs

 • Develop sustainable relationships with diverse communities